Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles: Introduction

 \section{Introduction}

-Computational Argumentation (CA) refers to a collection of graph-based approaches for reasoning about potentially conflicting knowledge.
-In CA, arguments are typically modeled as nodes in a graph and the relationships between arguments are modeled by one or several binary relations on the arguments, typically representing \emph{attack} or \emph{support} between nodes.
+Computational Argumentation (CA) refers to a collection of methods for dialectical reasoning about potentially conflicting knowledge, often using graph-based approaches.
+In graph-based CA, arguments are typically modeled as nodes in a graph and the relationships between arguments are modeled by one or several binary relations on the arguments, typically representing \emph{attack} or \emph{support} between nodes.
 In recent years, the study of CA has received increasing attention due to its potential to provide a somewhat intuitive bridge between human and machine reasoning, as well as between symbolic and subsymbolic inference~\cite{DBLP:journals/corr/abs-2405-10729,DBLP:journals/frai/DietzKM22}.
-Especially in the latter case, a frequently studied CA approach is quantitative bipolar argumentation, in which arguments with numeric weights---so called initial strengths---are related via support and attack relations.
+A frequently studied CA approach is quantitative bipolar argumentation, in which arguments with numeric weights---so called initial strengths---are related via support and attack relations.
 The graphs are called \emph{Quantitative Bipolar Argumentation Graphs} (QBAGs).
 Initial strengths and graph topology are used by so-called \emph{gradual semantics} for drawing inferences by updating the initial strengths of the arguments to \emph{final} strengths~\cite{Baroni:Rago:Toni:2019,AMGOUD201839}.
 Several applications and fundamental methods that draw inferences using QBAGs rely on meta-reasoning functions to quantify how much one argument (called \emph{contributor}) contributes to the final strengths of another argument (called \emph{topic})~\cite{yin2024qarg, DBLP:conf/ecai/0007PT23, DBLP:conf/ifaamas/AnaissyDVY25}.
 Accordingly, such functions are sometimes called \emph{contribution functions}.

 Scenarios for QBAG contribution functions are, for example, the following: \begin{description} \item[Scenario 1.]
 Quantify how much a marginal change to an initial strength of one of several contributors affects the final strength of a topic to identify somewhat \emph{small} changes that, when applied, achieve a change of the topic's final strength in the desired direction. \item[Scenario 2.]
 Quantify how much the presence of a contributor affects the final strength of a topic. \item[Scenario 3.]
 Quantify how contributions to the final strength of a topic are distributed among several contributors. \end{description} Note that often, the focus of contribution function principles is on \emph{acyclic} QBAGs, as this restriction simplifies practical computation, as well as theoretical analysis, and is pragmatic in many use-cases (e.g.,~\cite{kotonya2019gradual,cocarascu2019extracting,lidecision,chi2021optimized,Potyka0T23,AyoobiPT23}).
 Accordingly, our analysis focuses on the acyclic case as well.